Croatian Home Guard (World War II)

-The Croatian Home Guard (Hrvatsko domobranstvo) was the land army part of the armed forces of the Independent State of Croatia which existed during World War II.
+The Croatian Home Guard (Hrvatsko domobranstvo) was the land army part of the armed forces of the Independent State of Croatia, a puppet entity that occupied the territory of the Kingdom of Yugoslavia which existed during World War II.

 Formation

 The Croatian Home Guard was founded in April 1941, a few days after the founding of the Independent State of Croatia (NDH) itself, following the collapse of the Kingdom of Yugoslavia.
 It was done with the authorisation of German occupation authorities.
 The task of the new Croatian armed forces was to defend the new state against both foreign and domestic enemies.

 Its name was taken from the old Royal Croatian Home Guard – the Croatian section of the Royal Hungarian Landwehr component of the Austro-Hungarian Army.